Transportation inequalities for non-globally dissipative SDEs with jumps via Malliavin calculus and coupling: Coupling of SDEs with pure jump noise

 holds with some constant $c_1 > 0$ for any $t > 0$ and any $x$, $y \in \mathbb{R}^d$.
 By the construction of $f_1$, we also have

 with some constant $L > 0$.

-\begin{proof} The existence of the coupling as a strong solution to the system (\ref{eqX})-(\ref{optimalY}) has been discussed above.
-Now we will explain how to modify the proof of Theorem 1.2 in \cite{majka} in order to prove the new result presented here.
+\begin{proof} The existence of the coupling as a strong solution to the system (\ref{eqX})-(\ref{optimalY}) has been proved in Section 2 in \cite{majka}.
+Now we will explain how to modify the proof of the inequality (1.8) in Theorem 1.1 in \cite{majka} in order to prove the new result presented here.
 Denote

-Using the expression (\ref{optimalYequation}) for $dY_t$, we can write
+Using the expression (\ref{optimalY}) for $dY_t$, we can write

 where $A(X_{t-},Y_{t-},v,u):= -(Z_{t-} + v - R(X_{t-},Y_{t-})v)\mathbf{1}_{\{ u < \rho(v, Z_{t-}) \}}$.
 Applying the It\^{o} formula (see e.g. Theorem 4.4.10 in \cite{apple}) with a function $f_1$ we get